Program of Continuing Studies (PCS)

 Accreditation Requirements

-For those seeking ICP or APPI Accreditation:
+For those seeking APPI Accreditation:

 • 15 hours of clinical supervision within the program (afternoon group supervision seminars).
+In person attendance is required.

 • Completed satisfactory signed supervision report from internal group clinical supervisor.